-The Upward Bound (UB) program prepares potential first-generation college students for higher education by providing instruction in literature, composition, math, science and foreign language on college campuses.
+The Upward Bound (UB) program assists low-income potential first-generation college students prepare for higher education by providing instruction in literature, composition, math, science and foreign language on college campuses.
 This instruction is offered on Saturdays and during the summer.

-The program provides services to high school students in designated areas of Fairfield and Lexington counties.
-Comprehensive and intensive academic, social, career and motivational activities enable participants to complete secondary education and take advantage of post-secondary educational opportunities.
+The program provides services at target high schools in Fairfield and Lexington counties.
 For more information, please call (803) 822-3384 or visit the UB website at midlandstech.edu/ub.